Skip to main content

 (2) Payment for involuntary services.
 Vulnerable adults are expected to pay for services.
 Payment for involuntary protective services is made from the vulnerable adult's funds upon court order. • 6

 (g) Responsibilities for out-of-home placements.
 When the service plan recommends out-of-home placement for safety, health, and care needs, the APS specialist discusses the plan with the vulnerable adult.
 The vulnerable adult is provided with all of the information necessary to make an informed decision.
-This may include visits to a variety of placement options arranged or facilitated by the APS specialist.
+This may include visits to a variety of placement options the APS specialist arranges or maintains.
 The vulnerable adult's family, when appropriate and approved by the vulnerable adult, is included in planning.
 The vulnerable adult or his or her family is provided with all of the information available to the APS specialist regarding the quality of care provided by the identified and selected placement. • 9

 (h) Continuation of involuntary services.
 Continuation of services is authorized, per 43A O.S. § 10-108(L).
+The APS specialist obtains the required information and submits it to the court of jurisdiction.
 When the alleged victim's mental state is in question, the APS specialist may request that the court order a psychological or psychiatric evaluation. • 17

 (i) APS specialist responsibilities as temporary guardian of the person, estate, or person and estate.
-The APS specialist, as temporary guardian, is responsible for ensuring to the extent possible, protection of the vulnerable adult's residence, resources, and belongings.
+The APS specialist, as temporary guardian, ensures to the extent possible, protection of the vulnerable adult's residence, resources, and belongings.

 (j) Additional APS specialist responsibilities as temporary guardian of the estate.
 The APS specialist, as temporary guardian of the estate: